visualcookie/blogtopus/README.md

 **Not production ready for now!**

 ## Feature plans
-Take a look at this issue (#1) if you want to take a look, what's planned in the future.
+Take a look at this [issue](../../issues/1) if you want to take a look, what's planned in the future.

 ## License
 [The MIT License](LICENSE)